patchnut/web-midi/README.md

 # web-midi
-Rust wasm library to talk to midi interfaces in a browser
+Wrap web-sys webmidi calls in a more rusty API